 Our IEA Prep Team is open to riders in grades 4-12 who are interested in the IEA format but who may not be quite ready for the IEA team.
 Similar in format to IEA, the Prep team focuses on building strong, effective riders who can ride a variety of horses.
 Members of the Prep Team take part in regular practices as well as in-barn interscholastic shows.
 This team offers students a less competitive experience while still gaining valuable skills and exposure to the horse show format.
 Riders must be in grade or above and at least the Fundamental Jumping Skills level, and participate in one group lesson per week.
 There is no try-out for this team, but an instructor’s approval and completed application is required.

 Meadowbrook riders show regularly at local schooling shows, and at USEF shows in Maryland, Pennsylvania, Virginia, and at the Vermont Summer Festival.
 Riders interested in competing at these shows either on their own horse or a horse leased from Meadowbrook should speak with their instructor.

 Clinics offer riders an opportunity for more intensive work and practice, often around a certain theme or exercise, or in preparation for a show.
 This summer, we have clinics tentatively scheduled for the following dates:

-Past clinicians have included Kathy Kusner, Alison Firestone, Corey Kieschnick, Kim Prince, Scot Evans, and Scott Hofstetter.
+Past clinicians have included Kathy Kusner, Alison Firestone, Corey Kieschnick, Kim Prince, Scot Evans, Scott Hofstetter and Teddi Ismond.